mohamedali05/AI_Agent-Generated_SQL-Queries-and-webscrapping/readme.md

 1. Access your n8n instance at `http://localhost:5678`
 2. Follow the [official n8n OpenAI credentials documentation](https://docs.n8n.io/integrations/builtin/credentials/openai/)
 3. Add your OpenAI API key to establish the connection
-4. Connect the credentials in the OpenAI nodes for both workflows.
+4. Connect the credentials in the OpenAI node.

 ### Step 7: Configure Supabase Credentials